vsbron/nextJs2024-school-management/README.md

 - **Forms:** Handled with **React Hook Form**, and validated using **Zod** for reliable form submission.
 - **Database:** Managed with **Prisma**, with data stored in **Docker** containers.
 - **File Storage:** Image uploads and storage are handled through **Cloudinary**.

+## Improvements

+- Filled all the rest of the forms that were missing;
+- Improved some forms to be more self explanatory and to improve UI;
+- Added number of helper function to fix the date differences between UI and Database due to timezone;

+### Live version

+- No live version (project requires docker and creating a database from a seed file)